-- to maintain a balance sheet that supports an investment grade rating profile, - to provide access to cost effective capital required to support the Co-operative's growth strategy, - to provide financial flexibility and the ability to withstand unexpected stress, and - to be easily understood by stakeholders and comparable to other entities.
+- to maintain a balance sheet that supports an investment grade rating profile, - to provide access to cost effective capital required to support the Co-operative's growth strategy, - to provide financial flexibility and the ability to withstand unexpected stress and - to be easily understood by stakeholders and comparable to other entities.

-The Co-operative's capital structure consists of bank indebtedness, members' funds, long-term debt and members' equity, net of cash and cash equivalents.
+The Co-operative's capital structure consists of bank indebtedness, members' funds, long-term debt and members' equity, net of cash and cash equivalents and short-term investments.
 The calculation is set out in the following table:

-2018 2017
+2019 2018

-Members' funds 336 355
+Members' funds 255 336

-Long-term debt 298 298
+Long-term debt 299 298

-Total debt 634 653
+Total debt 554 634

-Less: cash and cash equivalents (624) (693)
+Less: cash and cash equivalents (816) (624)

-Net debt (cash) 10 (40)
+Less: short-term investments (826) (713)

+Net cash and cash equivalents and short-term investments (1,088) (703)

-Members' equity 5,610 4,889
+Members' equity 5,868 5,610

-Capital under management 5,620 4,849
+Capital under management 4,780 4,907